 The 1940’s and 1950’s post war expansion saw the development of cities and highways.
 Kissick & Son was a key player in this work, adding asphalt and concrete plants to their road and grading operations.

 Lloyd Kissick Sr., with his trademark stogie, was a leader of Kansas City's construction industry.
 In 1950 he was the president of the Associated General Contractors of Missouri.
 In the same year he was also the first president of the Heavy Constructors Association of Kansas City and subsequently served three consecutive terms.

 Today Jim and Pete, descendants of the elder Kissicks mentioned above, continue to serve the greater Kansas City area as respected contractors.
-Their firm, started in the 1990’s, has sharpened its focus in heavy civil work – earthwork, utilities, structural concrete and foundation piling.
+Their firm, started in 1994, has sharpened its focus in heavy civil work – earthwork, utilities, structural concrete and foundation piling.
 Their highly regarded Kissick teams are bringing value to clients throughout the midwest.

 The fleet of Imperial trucks and equipment in 1924 or 1925, lined up in front of Imperial's offices at 19th and Central in the crossroads section of downtown Kansas City.
 This building still stands today.
 Click to zoom into this image.

 Kissick Construction equipment lined up to work on KC Live in 2006.